 - LuaCOM currently supports only exposes COM objects as "single use" objects.
 That might be circumvented by exposing many times the same object.
 This restriction might be removed under request; - the implementation of DLL server via LuaCOM isn't supported; this may be implemented in the next release; - LuaCOM does not use the IEnumVARIANT interface for enumerations.
-It's necessary to use the "Item" field; this may be implemented in the next release; - there is no "luacom_UnRegisterObject" function yet.
-Objects registered with luacom_RegisterObject" must be removed from the registry manually (or using another tool); this is due to the next release; - LuaCOM does not support named parameters; it might be implemented at request; - LuaCOM doesn't support COM methods with variable number of parameters.
+It's necessary to use the "Item" field; this may be implemented in the next release; - there is no "UnRegisterObject" method yet.
+Objects registered with RegisterObject must be removed from the registry manually (or using another tool); this is due to the next release; - LuaCOM does not support named parameters; this will be implemented in the next version.
+It means that a Lua function called from a COM application that uses named parameters may received these not in the order they appear in the type library.
+This situation happens, e.g., when using Excel© from LuaCOM and trying to receive events; - LuaCOM doesn't support COM methods with variable number of parameters.
 This could be circumvented passing the optional parameters inside a table, but this hasn't been tested.
 This may be implemented under request; - there isn't support for converting tables that are not "array-like".
-This may be relaxed in a future version, depending on the feasibility; - LuaCOM only allows one connection point for each ActiveX object.
-This limitation may be relaxed in future versions;
+This may be relaxed in a future version, depending on the feasibility;

-- it's not possible to create an instance of an ActiveX object whose initialization is done through a persistence interface (IPersistStream, IPersistStorage etc).
+- LuaCOM only allows one connection point for each ActiveX object.
+This limitation may be relaxed in future versions; - it's not possible to create an instance of an ActiveX object whose initialization is done through a persistence interface (IPersistStream, IPersistStorage etc).
 Anyway, most of the ActiveX objects already tested initialize themselves through CoCreateInstance.
 Initialization via persistence interfaces is planned for a future release; - LuaCOM doesn't provide access to COM interfaces that doesn't inherit from IDispatch interface.
 That is, only Automation Objects are supported.
 This restriction is due to the latebinding feature provided by LuaCOM.
 It's possible to provide access to these COM interfaces via a "proxy" Automation Object, which translate calls made through automation to vtable (early-binding) calls.
 It's also possible to implement this "proxy" directly using LuaCOM C/C++ API, but this hasn't been tested nor tried; - currently, almost all exceptions generate a call to lua_error, possibly aborting the Lua code.
 Where some degree of exception handling is needed, the Lua function call might be used.
 A better exception handling mechanism might be implemented at request.